 Then James says, in verse 16, "Do not be deceived, my beloved brethren."
 This is a clue to me that what he has just told us tells us something important about not being deceived.
 It is like a summation of what he has just said.
 And so there must be something in what he just said that is going to help us to not be deceived.

 He tells us that God never entices us to accept His way by promising to satisfy our physical desires.
 That is what I got out of that.
 It says that we are enticed when our desires lead us to sin.
 But he had just said that God never tempts us.
 So, if you put those two thoughts together—it is that God never tempts us to follow our physical desires, for self-gratification.

 Now, you might say: "Whoa, wait a second.
 Doesn't He promise us long life?
 Wouldn't that be a physical desire, to have long life?
 Doesn't He promise us health?
 Doesn't He promise us, in certain places, prosperity?
 And that our enemies won't overtake us?
 Didn't He promise us all of these things?"

 But have you also noticed what it is that He also says when He makes those promises?
-In almost every occasion, He says, "IF you will keep My commandments, THEN I will..."
+In almost every occasion, He says, "If you will keep My commandments, then I will. . ."
 (Give you long life, prosperity, safety from your enemies, health, or whatever.)
-There's always a condition that He puts on it.
-"IF you keep My commandments," THEN such-and-such and so-and-so will happen.
+There is always a condition that He puts on it.
+"If you keep My commandments," then such-and-such and so-and-so will happen.